 For many students, the identification, assessment and programming process does not go beyond these two stages as their needs are met through adaptation in the classroom.

-For students whose learning needs are not met, the process proceeds with a referral to a program planning team meeting which may result in further adaptations (beyond stage two above), referral for more assessments, or the development of an IPP.
+For students whose learning needs are not met, the process proceeds with a referral to a student planning team meeting which may result in collaboration towards decisions regarding instruction, interventions, and evaluation needed to best support an individual student’s Personalized Learning Plan.

 Connie Bird, Program Planning Consultant

-For more information on program planning check out the following provincial resourses: Program Planning – A Team Approach and The Program Planning Process: A Guide for Parents & Guardians
+For more information on program planning check out the following provincial resources: Program Planning – A Team Approach and The Program Planning Process: A Guide for Parents & Guardians